vemonet/rdflib-endpoint/README.md

 ### 🦄 Run the SPARQL endpoint

-You can then run the FastAPI server from the `example` folder with `uvicorn` on http://localhost:8000
+You can then run the SPARQL endpoint server from the `example` folder on http://localhost:8000/sparql with `uvicorn`

 ```bash
 cd example
 uvicorn main:app --reload --app-dir app
 ```

+You can access the YASGUI interface to easily query the SPARQL endpoint on http://localhost:8000

 > Checkout in the `example/README.md` for more details, such as deploying it with docker.

 ## ⚡️ Quickly serve a RDF file as SPARQL endpoint

-You can also use `rdflib-endpoint` as a Command line interface (CLI) in your terminal to quickly serve a RDF file as a SPARQL endpoint on http://0.0.0.0:8000
+You can also use `rdflib-endpoint` as a command line interface (CLI) in your terminal to quickly serve a RDF file as a SPARQL endpoint, with YASGUI interface available on http://0.0.0.0:8000

 ```bash
 rdflib-endpoint serve your-file.nt